 International Women's Day is a global day celebrating the social, economic, cultural and political achievements of women while also making a call to action for accelerating gender balance.
-Gender balance is defined as “Participation of an approximately equal number of women and men within an activity or organisation, including, for example, representation in committees or in decision-making structures.”
-Gloria Steinem, world-renowned feminist, journalist and activist once explained "The story of women's struggle for equality belongs to no single feminist nor to any one organisation but to the collective efforts of all who care about human rights."
+Gender balance is defined as “participation of an approximately equal number of women and men within an activity or organization, including, for example, representation in committees or in decision-making structures.”
+Gloria Steinem, world-renowned feminist, journalist, and activist once explained "the story of women's struggle for equality belongs to no single feminist nor to any one organization but to the collective efforts of all who care about human rights."
 Collective action and shared responsibility for driving a gender-balanced world is key.

 The first International Women's Day occurred in 1911, supported by over one million people.
 Today, IWD belongs to all groups collectively everywhere.
 IWD is not country, group or organization specific.

-A special thank you to the 2019 International Women's Day committee:
+A special thank you to the 2021 UNC Charlotte International Women's Day committee:

 - International Women’s Day, recognized by the United Nations on March 8, is celebrated in various countries around the world.
 International Women's Day, as acknowledged by the United Nations, is a time to reflect on progress made and a call for change.
 It is a celebration of acts of courage and determination by ordinary women who have played an extraordinary role in the history of their countries and communities.

-- Please RSVP on the online registration form for the 2019 International Women's Day Celebration
+- Please RSVP using the online registration form for the 2021 International Women's Day Celebration

 Nomination Eligibility and Criteria

-Any student, staff, or faculty member at UNC Charlotte may be nominated or self-nominate
+Any UNC Charlotte student, staff, faculty member or alumna may be nominated or self-nominate

 Nominees may be a citizen of any country